wp-plugins/wp-meetup/README.txt

 3. Event calendar

 == Changelog ==

+= 1.5.2 =
+* Band-aid fix: if, for some reason, an event does not have a post then it will be linked to the meetup event instead of the non-existant post.
+* In the calendar view, if there are no events on a day it no longer fills up that space with "nbsp" 's.

 = 1.5.1 =
 * Hotfix to make plugin work with WordPress 3.6 (and hopefully resolve some of the other issues users have been having!)